MichaelSebero/Media-Tools/README.md

 ## Convert to Opus
 This script converts all audio files in a given directory to `.opus` in a seperate folder.

-## Cue File Generator
-This script generates a .cue file for `.flac` and `.mp3` files based off album metadata.

 ## Mass Crop Images
 This script mass crops images to an output folder.